Mosai/workshop/README.md

 The Tools
 ---------

-### testsuite
+### posit

-Testsuite can run tests written as shell functions.
+posit can run tests written as shell functions.
 A test look likes this:

 ```sh
 test_tr_can_replace_fancy_chars ()